Photian schism: Conclusion

 Pope John was probably displeased by Photius's elevation, but understanding the political realities, proposed a compromise.
 In his letter to Basil, he acknowledged with gratitude the Emperor's submission, invoking the Biblical passage in which Jesus instructed Peter, the first pope, to "Feed my sheep."
 John released Photius and his bishops from censures applied to them, invoking his power to bind and loose.
 He promised to accept Photius as patriarch but demanded that he apologize before a synod of bishops for his past conduct.
 This last request proved to be a major obstacle.
 Photius insisted that his actions in 867 were justified in the midst of Nicholas's interference in Eastern Church matters.
 In any event, he had been sufficiently punished by the Synod of 869 and had made peace with Ignatius before his death.
 This should be enough.
 The legates conceded to his demands and on their own authority absolved Photius of fulfilling this request in return for an acknowledgement of papal supremacy in Bulgaria.
 Rome was given nominal authority over Bulgaria but actual jurisdiction was in the hands of Constantinople.
 Dvornik calls John's demand for an apology "obnoxious," arguing that it was entirely unnecessary and would have humiliated Photius.

-A council from 879–880 formally reconciled the Bishop of Rome and the Patriarch of Constantinople.
+The Fourth Council of Constantinople (879–880) formally reconciled the Bishop of Rome and the Patriarch of Constantinople.
 A letter from Pope John VIII to Photius confirms his assent to the actions of his legates.